Ascarshen/INFR10069-2021-CW2/README.md

  * `data`: This is the directory (folder) which contains the datasets.
  * `templates`: This is the directory (folder) which contains Python template files you should use.
  * `helpers`: This is the directory (folder) which contains a Python helper function file.
+ * _**Note that you will need to copy the templates and helper function file to your current work directory so that your Python/Notebook environment recognises them.**_

 ## A note on working with GIT